davidmoreno/rtpmidid/README.md

 To test I used `MIDI Network` and `MIDI Wrench`.
 The first to manage connections, the second to test.

-I was able to communicate exporting at rtpmidid side conneting my gadget to the `Network` port.
+I was able to communicate exporting at rtpmidid side connecting my gadget to the `Network` port.
 Then use the `MIDI Network` on the iPad to make the connection.

 ### Windows